Crataco/ai-guide/guide/original.md

 - [BotPrompts.net](https://botprompts.net/) (NSFW) (found on /aicg/)

-**The following is my own guide, and applies to KoboldAI and non-Pygmalion models.**
+**The following is my own guide, and applies to KoboldAI and non-Pygmalion models (LLaMA seems to follow them the best).**

 There are two primary methods to create characters (let's call her "Alice" for the sake of this example).
 You type these in the model's "memory" or "context":